AGlass0fMilk/aglass0fmilk.github.io/pages/about.md

 I am an embedded software engineer and car enthusiat, among other things.

-This website is a scratchpad for me (George Beckstein) and my girlfriend (Claudia).
+This website is a scratchpad for me.
 You can stay up to date on the fascinating things I do :)

 I've wanted to start a blog for a long time -- a few years actually.
 So I have quite a backlist of posts and many pictures to go through...
 So from time to time I may make posts backdated by a while :D